astrolabsoftware/grafink/README.md

 Each sets of these edges are then converted into JanusGraph edges.

 Like the VertexProcessor, EdgeProcessor will also load edge partitions in parallel.
-Each partition, while loading the edges will add ```edgeLoader.batchSize``` edges to the transaction before committing and the loading continues in this way.
 The ```edgeLoader.parallelism``` controls the number of partitions being loaded in parallel, in case the number of edges to load is less than ```edgeLoader.taskSize```.
 In case edges to load are more than that, number of partitions are calculated as ```(number of edges to load / edgeLoader.taskSize) + 1```